aubreypwd/remove-protected/readme.txt

 = 1.0.2 =

-- Code cleanup
+- Code cleanup.
-- Added new filter, `aubreypwd_remove_protected_disabled`, that you can set to `true` to disable what this plugin does
+- Added new filter, `aubreypwd_remove_protected_disabled`, that you can set to `true` to disable what this plugin does.

 = 1.0.1 =

-- Some re-work as a class-based plugin
+- Some re-work as a class-based plugin.

 = 1.0 =